agupt126/EN705651-Summer24-LLM-Project/nanoGPT/README.md

 # Context
 Note this code is an alteration of the [nanoGPT](https://github.com/karpathy/nanoGPT) model repository created by Andrej Karpathy.
-We advance this codebase by adding modified model archietctures, logs of training runs, and performance evaluation metric code.
+We advance this codebase by adding modified model architectures, logs of training runs, and performance evaluation metric code.
 For reference on the baseline framework, the original README is pasted below.

 # nanoGPT